Course overview

 £1,545.00

-The price quoted above is for a 15 credit module in the 2026/27 academic year and applies to students who are assessed as Home fee payers ONLY.
+The price quoted above is an enhanced rate for the 15 credit module in the 2026/27 academic year and applies to students who are assessed as Home fee payers ONLY.
 Fees will differ for students assessed as Overseas fee payers.
 Fee assessment decisions follow UKCISA (UK Council for International Student Affairs) guidance, which is based on UK law and government regulations.
 Further information on who will pay Home or Overseas tuition fees can be found here: https://ask.herts.ac.uk/will-i-pay-home-or-international-tuition-fees

 Once confirmed, a student’s fee status will normally remain the same for the duration of their course.
 However, information regarding fee reassessment is available here: https://ask.herts.ac.uk/will-i-pay-home-or-international-tuition-fees#FeeReassessment